Community Health Services unit to pay $75 mln in fraud settlement

-(Reuters) - A unit of Community Health Systems Inc, one of the largest U.S. hospital groups, and three of its hospitals have agreed to pay $75 million to settle claims that they made illegal donations to county governments in New Mexico to secure federal funding.
+Feb 2 (Reuters) - A unit of Community Health Systems Inc , one of the largest U.S. hospital groups, and three of its hospitals have agreed to pay $75 million to settle claims that they made illegal donations to county governments in New Mexico to secure federal funding.

 Whistleblower Robert Baker, former revenue manager for the Community Health unit, will receive $18.7 million of the settlement, subject to approval by the U.S. New Mexico federal court, the U.S. Department of Justice said on Monday.